 Keystone Bridge, Ramsay

 So have you explored any of these eerie destinations?
 Did we miss any?
-Tell us about your favorite abandoned places in the comments!
+Tell us about your favorite abandoned places in Michigan in the comments!